Vi19Z/VI19Z/docs/concepts/sessions/adaptive-context.md

        <figure><img src="../../.gitbook/assets/image (7).png" alt=""><figcaption></figcaption></figure>
 3.  _Adaptive_:

-    * Julep actively monitors the context size.
+    * VI19Z actively monitors the context size.
-    * When the size exceeds half of the `token_budget`, Julep initiates a background process:
+    * When the size exceeds half of the `token_budget`, VI19Z initiates a background process:
       1. Extracts key entities from the context.
       2. Summarizes and merges redundant messages.
       3. Trims remaining messages to remove padding and repetitive content.